ross39/FYP/README.md

 I will fill out this part when I actually deploy the model.
 I plan on putting the model into a container (Docker) and using AWS or Heroku to deploy the model.
 I will need to figure out a continous deployment solution so the model can continue to improve.
 I realise there is diminishing returns and to improve I will have to redesign the architecture or begin stacking the models.

 ### Part 4.
-#### Chrome extension
-Why use chrome?
-It has the largest market share of the mobile and desktop web browsers.
-The idea behind this is that a user can install the extension and the model will predict the probability of the content they are viewing is real or fake.
-This is more of a proof of concept than anything else and it will undoubtly be rough around the edges

 ### Part 5.
 #### Dissertation